KyleReto/BookOfTheDSS/README.md

 ### Running the site
 To run the site, grab a terminal of your choice and Node.js.
 Then, in that terminal, navigate to the site's folder and run app.js via node (`node app.js`).
 Install any necessary packages (try `npm install`), and the site should be accessible at `localhost:3000` in your web browser.

+### Configuring the site
+Check out the config.js file.
+You can edit the various configurable variables from there.